lightermanuk/Milestone-project-1/readme.md

 The use of high-quality images and a carousel makes the website visually appealing and engaging for users.

 ## Target Audience
 The target audience is adults , male or female.
-Who have hobbies which could include history, dog walking, rambling, hiking and general holiday makers that haven't heard of portland.
+Who have hobbies which could include history, dog walking, rambling, hiking and general holiday makers that haven't heard of Portland.
 It is specifically on Portland as Portland is unique and a bit of a niche.
 It has extra detail on the history page to encourage people who enjoy history to come and visit the island.
+It might be the missing piece they are looking for on the UK's coast.

 ### **Wireframes:**
 I created wireframes for this project.
 Below are links to each of these.